yaqirah/DaraniaPlayer/README.md

 # Description
 An audio player that can sort tracks based on the selected enviroment, vibe, and situation.
-Users can add tracks from either local files or by URL.
+Users can import tracks with local files or providing URLs.